-The colony will soon recognize that it is queenless.
+The colony will soon recognize that is is queenless.
 Later, when the new queens emerge, the colony will be more than happy to have a queen back in their midst and will not swarm.
 You, the beekeeper, have just prevented your colony from swarming and you’ve added a new colony to your apiary.

 It also provides a brood break, which helps to control mites.
-If you do not want the additional colony, there will always be plenty of folks looking to buy it from you.
+If you do not want the additional colony, there will always be plenty of folks happy to buy it from you.
 Just be sure to advise them that the new, smaller hive contains an older queen.

 A Valuable Tool